Egypt unrest: PM apologises for Tahrir Square violence

 After further pre-dawn violence, the army has been using its vehicles to separate the feuding factions.

-One tank turned its turret towards pro-Mubarak demonstrators who were throwing stones at protesters from a road above Tahrir Square on Thursday afternoon, before advancing towards them along with footsoldiers to help clear the overpass.'Change now'
+One tank turned its turret towards pro-Mubarak demonstrators who were throwing stones at protesters from a road above Tahrir Square on Thursday afternoon, before advancing towards them along with footsoldiers to help clear the overpass.

 Egypt's Health Minister Ahmed Samih Farid said earlier that five people had died in the fighting, which began on Wednesday, and 836 were injured - mostly as the result of stone-throwing and attacks with metal rods and sticks.
 Petrol bombs have also been thrown.

 "This is a fatal error," Mr Shafiq told the privately-owned al-Hayat television.